What Can You Do with a Business Degree? 10 In-Demand Jobs (2026)

 • Building relationships with media outlets

-• Monitoring and improving SEO
+• Monitoring and improving search engine optimization (SEO)

 This role might be a good fit if you’re a team player with a natural curiosity about why people do what they do.
 You’re equal parts creative and analytical.
 To become a marketing manager, consider enhancing your creative and problem-solving skills.
 As a marketing manager, it’s important that you have strong communication skills to communicate your research findings and create effective marketing strategies.